 - Input data

 - Are NCA and CA analyses done with PKanalix accepted by the regulatory agencies like the FDA and EMA?
 Yes.

-- How to cite PKanalix?
+- How to cite Monolix, Simulx or PKanalix?
 Please reference each application as here (adjusting to the version you used):

 - Is it possible to run PKanalix in command line?
 It is possible to run PKanalix from the R command line.
-A full R -api providing the full flexibility on running and modifying PKanalix projects is described here
+This complete R API provides the full flexibility on running and modifying PKanalix projects with R functions.

 - What type of data can PKanalix handle?
 Extravascular, intravascular infusion, intravascular bolus for single-dose or steady-state plasma concentration and single-dose urine data can be used.
 See here.

 - Can I give the concentration data and dosing data as separate files?
 Yes, this is possible with the data formatting module.

 - Can I give the dosing information directly via the interface?
 Yes, this is possible with the data formatting module.

 - Can I have BLQ data?
 Yes, see here.

 - Can I define units?
 Yes, see here.

 - Can I define variables such as “Sort” and “Carry”?
 Yes, check here.

 - It is possible to define several dosing routes within a single data set?
 Yes, check the ADMINISTRATION ID column.

 - Can I use dose normalization to scale the dose by a factor?
 Yes.
 In PKanalix 2023R1, the amount can now be specified in mass of the administered dose per body mass or body surface area.

 - How do I indicate the type of model/data?
 Extravascular versus intravascular is set in the Settings window.
 Single versus steady-state and infusion versus bolus are imputed based on the data set column-types.